na-na-hi/renget/archive/BulkGuide.md

 Makuhita is also implied to have anger issues a couple of times, although he has so much control over them most of the time, it appears he has none at all.
 The only time he became truly irate was when he confronted the [Shah](https://rentry.org/GreatBulk6) – there is nothing Makky hates more than those who abuse their power, and that Pokemon was the personification of all he stood against.

 Makuhita is a slow, yet sturdy brawler whose style relies on a mixture of Arm Thrusts and wrestling moves, relying heavily on grappling.
 His body is highly resilient against blunt-force attacks such as punches and kicks.
 However, not only is his head less protected, but he can still be stabbed or cut open.
 He also struggles against speedier opponents, and his defenses are not as strong against those who utilize non-physical attacks.
-For example, if Asana hit him with a few bolts of Confusion, she could beat him very easily.
+Lombre would be the perfect example of a foe that is a hard counter to him, being a fast special attacker.

 Aura Abilities:
 Crude Sensing: Makuhita is technically able to sense Aura, although only at about an arm's length away from himself and at a very poor quality.
 This is due to his overly active mind and inability to focus.
 He used to be unable to use this consistently, but as of Part 8, he's managed it.